Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be transferred across the external memory interface within a second.
-It is worked out by multiplying the card's interface width by its memory speed.
-In the case of DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be moved past the external memory interface in one second.
+The number is worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR type memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of ROPs by the the card's clock speed.
+Pixel Rate: Pixel rate is the most pixels the video card can possibly write to its local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of colour ROPs by the the core speed of the card.
 ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices